-Deep learning solutions in CCTV pipe inspections (and how we used them)
+Deep learning solutions in CCTV pipe inspections

 Recently, I wrote a piece describing some of the machine learning challenges which I’d encountered during my time working with stormwater and sewer pipe inspection footage at VAPAR.
-Like any other industry, pipe infrastructure brings its fair share of issues which need to be resolved if valid and accurate results are to be obtained from AI models and provided to clients.
+Like any other industry, pipe infrastructure brings its fair share of issues that need to be resolved if valid and accurate results are to be obtained from AI models and provided to clients.

 In this piece, I’d promised to also outline the deep-learning (which I’ll do here) and computer vision challenges (which I’ll be doing soon) that I’ve encountered during my VAPAR tenure so far.